 Pasadena Campus.
 For ten-week classes dropped between registration and the end of the day Friday of the first week of classes, the refund is 100 percent.
-For those classes dropped by the end of the day Tuesday of the second week of classes, the refund is 90 percent; for those dropped by Friday of the second week of classes, the refund is 75 percent; for those dropped the third week of classes the refund is 50 percent; for those dropped the fourth week of classes the refund is 25 percent.
+For those classes dropped by Friday of the second week of classes, the refund is 75 percent; for those dropped the third week of classes the refund is 50 percent; for those dropped the fourth week of classes the refund is 25 percent.
 No refund is made for courses dropped after the fourth week of classes.
 Courses are added at the full rate.
 There is no refund of audit charges.